-To interact with the device tap in the top right corner of the window.
-To alter the zoom of the device, tap, zoom: 100%, in the top right corner of the window.
+You can interact with the device via an on-screen keyboard by clicking in the top right corner of the window.
+You can also alter the zoom of the device by clicking the drop-down menu, Zoom: 100% , in the top right corner of the window.